bertofurth/Seagate-Central-Samba/INSTRUCTIONS_FIRMWARE_UPGRADE_METHOD.md

 Archive : https://archive.ph/3eOX0

 ### Troubleshooting
+#### Client connection problems
+After the upgrade it may take a few minutes for the changes to the NAS configuration to propagate and be recognized throughout your local network.

+If any individual clients are having difficulty connecting to the NAS after the upgrade then consider rebooting them or forcing them to disconnect then reauthenticate to the Seagate Central NAS.

 #### Check samba logs (/var/log/smbd.log)
-These logs will show error messages associated with the samba service and will be useful if the service is not starting.
+These logs on the Seagate Central will show error messages associated with the samba service and will be useful if the service is not starting.

 #### Check startup logs (dmesg)
-The **dmesg** command will show errors associated with the system startup process in general.
+The **dmesg** command will show log messages and errors associated with the system startup process in general.

 #### Check samba parameters (testparm)
 The testparm command checks the samba configuration file to make sure that all the settings are compatible with the current version of samba.
+Here is an example of the expected output for a working system.

     root@NAS-X:~# testparm
     Load smb config files from /etc/samba/smb.conf